Score-Based Explanations in Data Management and Machine Learning: An Answer-Set Programming Approach to Counterfactual Analysis: The Shapley Value in Databases

-A related and popular score, in coalition games and other areas, is the {\em Bahnzhaf Power Index}, which is similar to the Shapley value, but the order of players is ignored, by considering subsets of players rather than permutations thereof:
+A related and popular score, in coalition games and other areas, is the {\em Bahnzhaf Power Index}, which is similar to the Shapley value, but the order of players is ignored, by considering subsets of players rather than permutations thereof.
+It is defined by:

 The Bahnzhaf-index is also difficult to compute; provably \#{\it P}-hard in general.
 The results in \cite{LBKS20} carry over to this index when applied to query answering. \ In \cite{LBKS20} it was proved that the causal-effect score of Section \ref{sec:CE} coincides with the Banzhaf-index, which gives to the former an additional justification.